William H. Gass: Personal life

 In 1952, before graduating from Cornell, he married Mary Pat O'Kelly.
 The marriage ended in divorce.
-He had two sons and a daughter with his first wife, Richard, Robert and Susan.
+He had two sons and a daughter with his first wife: Richard, Robert and Susan.

 Gass later married architect Mary Henderson Gass, author of Parkview: A St. Louis Urban Oasis (2005).
 They had twin daughters, Catherine and Elizabeth Gass-Boshoven.
 Catherine is an artist teaching at The School of the Art Institute of Chicago and is a photographer for the Newberry Library.

 Writing and publications

 Earning a living for himself and his family from university teaching, Gass began to publish stories that were selected for inclusion in The Best American Short Stories of 1959, 1961, 1962, 1968 and 1980, as well as Two Hundred Years of Great American Short Stories.
-His first novel, Omensetter's Luck, about life in a small town in Ohio in the 1890s, was published in 1966.
+His debut novel, Omensetter's Luck, about life in a small town in Ohio in the 1890s, was published in 1966.
 Critics praised his linguistic virtuosity, establishing him as an important writer of fiction.
 Richard Gilman in The New Republic called it "the most important work of fiction by an American in this literary generation."
 In 1968 he published In the Heart of the Heart of the Country, five stories dramatizing the theme of human isolation and the difficulty of love.
 That same year Gass published Willie Masters' Lonesome Wife, an experimental novella illustrated with photographs and typographical constructs intended to help readers free themselves from the linear conventions of narrative.
 He also published several collections of essays, including Fiction and the Figures of Life (1970) and Finding a Form (1996).
 Cartesian Sonata and Other Novellas was published in 1998, and his novel Middle C was published in 2013.
 His work also appeared in The Best American Essays collections of 1986, 1992, and 2000.